bsapiro/stuff-that-actually-matters/data protection outline.md

 * software runs critical parts of our society from financial systems to electrical grids to manufacturing.
 Software keeps planes in the sky and keeps us connected (even your old bakelite phone relies on a smart network core to route your call)
 * even software that isn't mission critical was become important to its users
 * if software fails to work the way we expect, whether by accident or by malicious design, it has impact on its users ranging from mild inconvenience to business disruption to life altering events (cite impact of Russian intelligence activities)
-* we aren't just build software, we're building fundamental parts of society
+* we aren't just building software, we're building fundamental parts of society
 * consider software that has crossed the 1 million user mark, those that have crossed 1 billion.
 How many users does software need before it is part of society?
 It could be as little as one user in one important company.
+* if our software is relied upon by civil society, do we have a moral responsibility to them?

 ##user expectations
 * users give us their data and expect us to keep it safe, they trust our software and by extension they trust us